Small Business Website & Blog Options

 Comparing Cloud Vs Hosting

-Whereas with cloud, AWS or Azure will start you off on a VPS or PaaS, and billing will be per use, whereas hosting companies will charge a set price per month regardless how much storage or bandwidth is used, or depending on the plan you’ve chosen.
+Whereas with the cloud, AWS or Azure will start you off on a VPS or PaaS, and billing will be per-use, whereas hosting companies will charge a set price per month regardless how much storage or bandwidth is used, or depending on the plan you’ve chosen.

 The tail of the tape comparison on hosting versus cloud.